smwarsh/100-days-of-code/log.md

 ### Day 7: August 16, 2018

-**Today's Progress**: Worked on the Basic JavaScript curriculum on FreeCodeCamp for half an hour, then spent the rest of the time rewriting the PHP form processor for my contact form and debugging it.
+**Today's Progress**: I worked on the Basic JavaScript curriculum on FreeCodeCamp for half an hour, then spent the rest of the time rewriting the PHP form processor for my contact form and debugging it.

 **Time Spent Coding**: 1h 48m